mp-se/kegmon/src_docs/source/index.rst

 The software has two interfaces, displays and web-browser.
 Integrations with external services is available, currently BrewFather, BrewSpy and Home Assistant.
 If you have requests for other services raise a request on github.

-On the hardware side there are a few options that allows for customization of the build.
-See the section below for a detailed description fo those options.

 The cheap load cells are quite unpredicteble so it's hard to get a fully accurate and stable system.
 In order to compensate for this I have built in the possibility to add filters and clean up the values, these filters include: